 Being under investigation by the IRS is incredibly scary.
 If you are in this situation, you may be worried about going to jail or being required to pay hefty fines and fees.
 A New Jersey tax fraud attorney can advocate for you throughout this process, with a goal of helping you avoid indictment for tax fraud or tax evasion.

 At Paladini Law, we have substantial experience helping clients with both federal and New Jersey state tax matters.
-Our law firm offers consultations 7 days a week, by phone, via Skype, or at our Morristown or Jersey City locations.
+Our law firm offers consultations 7 days a week, by phone, via Skype, or at our Morristown or Bergen County locations.
 Contact us today at 201-381-4472 or email us to schedule a confidential consultation.